 Do you have questions about Defense Base Act benefits?
-Please visit our FAQ page.
+Please visit our Frequently Asked Questions page.

 We Support You.
-You Will Not Have to Pay Attorney Fees Unless We Win.
+You Will Not Have To Pay Attorney Fees

 Please note, we handle these cases on a contingency basis.
-This means that if we are unable to secure DBA workers' compensation benefits for you, you will not owe us attorney fees.
+When we win benefits for you we will get payment from the responsible insurer such as; Chartis, AIG, Zurich or other DBA insurer.
+This means that even when we secure DBA workers' compensation benefits for you, you will not owe us attorney fees.

-With all of the stress and financial hardship from your injury, you do not need the additional anxiety that comes from dealing with an insurer who may not provide you with answers to your questions and the benefits the law provides.
+With all of the stress and financial hardship from your injury, you do not need the additional anxiety that comes from dealing with a DBA insurer who may not provide you with answers to your questions and the benefits the law provides.
 Let us help.

 * The Best Lawyers in America® 2011.
 Copyright 2010 by Woodward/White, Inc., Aiken, SC